electron/rfcs/text/0028-guest-page.md

 To resolve during the RFC process:

-1. **Cross-session guests under MPArch.** Should Electron (a) pursue an upstream change so `GuestPageHolder` honors the `BrowserContext` of the `SiteInstance` it is given, (b) plan to model guest isolation as `StoragePartitionConfig`s within the host's session (with a minimal per-partition storage API), or (c) restrict the `session` option to the host's session when the MPArch backend is active?
+1. **Cross-session guests under MPArch.** Should Electron (a) pursue an upstream change so `GuestPageHolder` honors the `BrowserContext` of the `SiteInstance` it is given, or (b) restrict the `session` option to the host's session when the MPArch backend is active?
 This affects documentation and the `<webview>` migration more than it affects this API's shape.
 2. **Popup ergonomics.** Is `{ action: 'guest' }` + `guest-created` the right surface, or should the handler return the new `GuestPage` directly?
 How long may a pending popup stay unattached before Electron warns?